gmednick/gabemednick/content/authors/gabe/_index.md

 ---

 During graduate school I maintained a broad interdisciplinary approach that included microbiology, molecular biology, biochemistry, physical chemistry and spectroscopy.
 As a postdoc, I developed curriculum and taught biology and chemistry with an emphasis on interactive, inquiry-based learning.
-In my first role as a lead scientist with a start-up, I worked on proprietary DNA and RNA synthesis.
-Over the last few years, my insatiable interest in bioinformatics and data science has transformed my skill-set and expanded my professional repertoire.
+In my first role as a lead scientist with a startup, I worked on proprietary DNA and RNA synthesis.

+Over these last few years, my insatiable interest in bioinformatics and data science has transformed my skill set and expanded my professional repertoire.
 I enjoy the challenge of drawing insight from all types of data.
 Each step of the process, from data cleaning and exploration to creating models, deriving predictions and communicating results, is a blend of art and science.
-Trying to find that perfect blend is what drives my passion as a data scientist.
+Finding that blend, deriving insight and creating value is what drives my passion as a data scientist.